DaandeKanter/IEKF-OS_Algorithm/README.md

                          Dr. Ir.
 A. Seth, Delft University of Technology

 The IEKF-OS Motion Reconstruction Algorithm is based on the following components:
-* Raw inertial 3D gyroscope measurements.
+* Raw 3D gyroscope measurements.
-* Raw inertial 3D accelerometer measurements.
+* Raw 3D accelerometer measurements.
 * The Iterated Extended Kalman Filter.
 * The system's dynamical model generated for a user-defined OpenSim model.